SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 If the ``Path`` given does not exist, the ``load()`` method will create an empty ``ConfigurationNode``.
 Any other error will lead to an ``IOException`` being thrown which you will need to handle properly.

+If you have injected the default loader, it's a good idea to get its ``ConfigurationOptions``, since they contain the ability to serialize and deserialize a large number of Sponge objects.

 Once you modified your ``ConfigurationNode`` to hold the data you like to be saved, you can use the ``ConfigurationLoader`` to save the node to the file specified while creating the loader.
 If that file does not exist, it will be created.
 If it does exist, all contents will be overwritten.